Young Boozer: Career

-Prior to serving in public office, Boozer spent 35 years in banking, finance and investments which took him from Citibank in New York and Crocker National Bank in Los Angeles, to Coral Petroleum in Houston and Colonial Bank in Montgomery.
-From 2003 to 2017, he was an owner in the Montgomery Biscuits minor league baseball affiliate of the Tampa Bay Rays.
+Prior to serving in public office, Boozer spent 35 years in banking, finance and investments, which took him from Citibank in New York and Crocker National Bank in Los Angeles to Coral Petroleum in Houston and Colonial Bank in Montgomery.
+From 2003 to 2017, he was a part-owner of the Montgomery Biscuits, a minor-league affiliate of the Tampa Bay Rays.
 In 2002, Boozer was recognized with the Distinguished Eagle Scout Award by the Boy Scouts of America.

 After retiring from banking in 2007, Boozer became Deputy State Finance Director for Alabama Governor Bob Riley.
 During his tenure in the Alabama Department of Finance, he played a key role in saving millions of taxpayer dollars through the restructuring of state bond debt and derivatives.
 He left the Riley administration in early 2010 to run for State Treasurer in his first race for elected office.